| | Vol. 16 No. 9

 million in scholarships for 24,200 students, and invested the

+remainder primarily in endowment funds for future scholarships.
 8. What about parents?
 Employers may offer sons and daughters

 of employees scholarships.
 CSFA's Scholarship Management Services